rearc-data/publish-a-data-product-on-aws-data-exchange/README.md

 Once the CloudFormation stack is successfully created, based on the CloudWatch scheduled rules, pre-processing Lambda function will automatically create new dataset revisions (based on your cron expression) and publish it to ADX.

 ## Contact/Support Information
 - If you find any issues with or have enhancement ideas for this product, open up a GitHub [issue](https://github.com/rearc-data/publish-a-data-product-on-aws-data-exchange/issues) and we will gladly take a look at it.
 Better yet, submit a pull request.
-Any contributions you make are greatly appreciated :heart:
+Any contributions you make are greatly appreciated :heart:.
 - If you are interested in any other open datasets, please create a request on our project board [here](https://github.com/rearc-data/covid-datasets-aws-data-exchange/projects/1).
 - If you have any other questions or feedback, send us an email at data@rearc.io.